sayo-hs/heftia/README.md

 * Enriching the documentation and tests
 * Completing missing definitions such as
     * more patterns of interpret & transform function-families.
-    * handlers for the `Accum` and others effect classes
+    * interpreters for the `Accum` and others effect classes

     and others.
 * Benchmarking